Clafoutis

-Clafoutis (/fr/; clafotís /oc/ or /oc/), sometimes spelled clafouti in Anglophone countries, is a French dish of unpitted sour cherries, arranged in a buttered dish, covered with a thick but pourable batter, then baked to create a crustless tart.
-The clafoutis is traditionally dusted with powdered sugar and served tepid, sometimes with cream, as a dessert.
+Clafoutis (/fr/; clafotís /oc/ or /oc/), sometimes spelled clafouti in Anglophone countries, is a French dish of sour cherries, arranged in a buttered dish, covered with a thick but pourable batter, then baked to create a crustless tart.
+Originating from the Limousin region, the clafoutis is traditionally dusted with powdered sugar and served tepid, sometimes with cream, as a dessert.
 It can also be served as a breakfast or brunch main or side dish.
-It originates in the Limousin region.

 Etymology

 One proposed derivation of the dish's name is from the Occitan language clafotís, from the verb clafir, meaning "to fill" (implied: "the batter with cherries").
 Occitan is the local language of Limousin, the home of clafoutis.
 Another potential etymology is that clafir comes from the Old French claufir, meaning "to fix with nails", explained as the cherries having the appearance of nail heads.